Tech lifts European shares despite hawkish ECB signals | Headlines

 Tech lifts European shares despite hawkish ECB signals

-Remy Cointreau rose 3.% after Citigroup upgraded the French spirits maker's stock to "buy".
+Shares of Swiss peer Givaudan slipped 1.5%.
+Remy Cointreau rose 2.3% after Citigroup upgraded the French spirits maker's stock to "buy".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)